sal-camacho/network-security/network-hardening.md

 ---
 ## Network Hardening — Security Risk Assessment Report
+This security assessment was completed as part of the Google Cybersecurity Certificate coursework.
+It focuses on applying network hardening tools and techniques to address discovered vulnerabilities.
+The report outlines proactive defense strategies using MFA, password policies, and firewall controls, alongside supporting methods like SIEM and OS hardening.

 ## My Contributions
 ### Part 1: Recommended Hardening Tools & Methods